 This year, the part-time Master in Management program welcomes 66 new students to its three locations in Leipzig, Cologne and Munich.
 If you would like some assistance in deciding if HHL has the right part-time Master in Management program for you, please don’t hesitate to get in touch with program counselor Kathrin Schmidt for additional information or take part in our virtual events.

 This interview was first published in November 2020.

 Hey, I´m Ellen.
-I am your program consultant for the part-time Master in Management at HHL and am looking forward to answering all your questions about the program and the application process.
+I am your program consultant for the full-time MBA at HHL and am looking forward to answering all your questions about the program and the application process.
 Let´s have a chat!